deepjavalibrary/djl-serving/serving/docs/console.md

 ![img.png](https://resources.djl.ai/images/djl-serving/management_console/dependency-list.png)

-As shown in the figure, the current server has loaded the relevant dependencies of pytorch, tensorflow, mxnet and other engines.
+As shown in the figure, the current server has loaded the relevant dependencies of pytorch, tensorflow and other engines.

 ### Add Dependency